Kamaro-Engineering/robotics-introduction/assignment4_controll_by_compass_heading/README.md

 ```

 `angle_to_north` is the counter-clockwise positive angle from the robot to the north pole.
-You could use a P or PI Controller to calculate the turn strength.
+You could use a bang-bang-, P- or PI-controller to calculate the turn strength.
 Keep in mind the angle has a discontinuity at -pi/pi.

+## Bonus

+Write an improved version of the rectangle driving using the compass.
+The results should be far better.